 In Table 4 we provide more direct evidence on the most likely mechanism through which mandates affect utilization: a change in whether mammography is a covered insurance benefit.
-We begin by ruling out a change in health plan coverage; specifically, we estimate the same models as above but where the outcome variable is an indicator for whether the woman currently has any health plan.
+We begin by ruling out that mandates were associated with changes in health plan coverage; specifically, we estimate the same models as above but where the outcome variable is an indicator for whether the woman currently has any health plan.
 This is the closest proxy we have to health insurance coverage in the BRFSS; as noted above the overwhelming majority (86%) of women with 'any health plan' are actually covered by private insurance for women age 25-74 over this time period according to our tabulations of March CPS data.
 Recall that one possible employer response to rising costs of state mandates is to reduce offers of health insurance to employees; as such, it is possible that mandates such as those we study here could reduce health insurance coverage.
-In the top panel of Table 4 we show that the insurance mandates are not meaningfully associated with

-&lt;sup>28 While some share of women whose most recent mammogram was not routine might have also had a routine one in the last year, it seems unlikely that the most recent one would be for routine reasons if a previous recent one was diagnostic.
+28 While some share of women whose most recent mammogram was not routine might have also had a routine one in the last year, it seems unlikely that the most recent one would be for routine reasons if a previous recent one was diagnostic.
 Also note that any causal effect on diagnostic use would be a very small share of the effect on screenings, as only a small share of screenings result in diagnostic mammograms.